After digging for hours, the pirate only found an old boot!

-Prep: Print and laminate the image below into a card to use for an early finisher or writing center activity.
+Prep: Print and laminate the image below into a card to use as an early finisher task or writing center activity.

 Display on the board for a whole class writing activity.